amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 It is advantageous to build some muscle-memory around the consistent and explicit use of namespaces.
 {{% /notice %}}

+{{% expand "Why not specify the namespace in the manifest instead of the pipeline?" %}}
+You could have specified the `namespace` of your pod in the manifest in the `metadata` section.
+That is certainly a viable option.
+In fact, in some cases it may be preferred, because the manifest is more self-contained and complete.
+In far fancier scenarios than this introduction, you may use a package manager such as `helm` to inject variables into your manifests, and the namespace is one of many such possibilities there.
+However, without such a package manager, think about modularity and reusability.
+By *not* specifying the namespace within this pod manifest, you could easily reuse it and deploy many pods with that same manifest to different namespaces just by changing the command line.
+That's the tradeoff: change the imperative command line, or change the declarative manifest.
+Which approach is more manageable for your devops pipelines and methodologies?
+The answer may vary from customer to customer and project to project.
+{{% /expand %}}

 Compared to Docker, Kubernetes is more conservative when it comes to exposure of your apps at the host (VM) level.
 How Kubernetes handles pod networking is deferred until a later section on [services](https://kubernetes.io/docs/concepts/services-networking/service/).
 {{< step >}}In the meantime, as you did with the Docker CLI, you can `kubectl exec` into your running pod to test it from inside as follows.{{< /step >}}